ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 ## Overview

-- 🦄 Ivy Support
+- 🌿 Ivy Support
-- 💥 New Lifecycle Hook `ngxsOnChanges`
 - 💦 Fixed Actions Stream Subscriptions Leak
+- 🚧 Improved Type Safety
 - ㊗ ️ State Token
-- 🚧 Improved Type Safety

-- ...
+- 💥 New Lifecycle Hook `ngxsOnChanges`
 - 🔧 Other Fixes
 - 🔌 Plugin Improvements and Fixes
 - 🔬 NGXS Labs Projects Updates

 ---

-## 🦄 Ivy Support
+## 🌿 Ivy Support

 We are actively working on support for Ivy and are 99% there.
 The `@ngxs/store` library is fully compatible with Ivy and most of our plugins are compatible.